TONE AND NOISE: A THEORY OF CONSONANCE

 This is an idea which goes overlooked only because of the persistence of Pythagorean theory, which has led music theorists to only look at the intervals between tones, rather than the tones themselves.
 But, once we ditch the narrowness of the Pythagorean theory, it becomes obvious that the Tone epitomizes every quality which belongs with Consonance.
 In the Tone acoustical unity is absolute.
 Every harmonic is perfectly assimilated into a single feeling of pitch.
 The Tone lacks any of that desire to "resolve" which is so indicative of dissonances.
 The Tone is a perfect harmony.

-At every moment, our ear distinguishes between Tone and Noise.
-One only has to walk outside, away from the intrusion of ambient music and public speakers - always growing more and more inescapable by the day - to hear the profound importance that the Tone/Noise dichotomy has in the world of sound.
-The buzzing of cicadas, the blowing of wind, the rustling of leaves, the rolling of tires along pavement - these are all noises; they are blurry waves of pitchless sound.
-The various bird-songs, the animal-calls, the mindless chatter of neighbors - these are all tones; each is a single fluctuating pitch, given an outward body in the form of a harmonic series.
-The world of sound, at its core, is a vague and boundless landscape of noises upon which many diverse tonal-voices blossom outwards, always appearing briefly and then dissolving back into Noise's ever-shifting mass.
-THIS is the world of sound in its purest, most untouched state.
+To truly appreciate the enormity of Tone and Noise within our acoustical experience, one has to actually be outside, away from the intrusion of public speakers (always growing more and more inescapable as time goes on), and take note of the sounds which reach the ear.
+One will soon find that all of these sounds can be neatly categorized into either a tone or a noise.
+The buzzing of cicadas, the blowing of wind, the rustling of leaves, the rolling of tires along pavement - these are all noises, blurs of pitchless sound.
+The singing bird, the chattering person, the car horn - each of these is a tone, a single fluctuating pitch buffered by a harmonic series.
+THIS is the world of sound in its purest, most untouched state, before the majority of people felt it necessary to fill every public space with incessant background music (totally against the will of those who enjoy their internal monologue).
 This is the acoustical environment within which our ear developed and according to which it transformed itself.
 There were no intervals, no perfect-fourths, no perfect-fifths, no major triads; only Tone and Noise poised in violent contrast to one another.

-The dichotomy between Tone and Noise is as fundamental to the ear as the dichotomy between Light and Dark is to the eye, and equally rife with spiritual meaning.
+The dichotomy between Tone and Noise, then, is as fundamental to the ear as the dichotomy between Light and Dark is to the eye, and equally rife with spiritual meaning.
 Our ear is not, as theorists are so eager to believe, a cold and mechanical interval-calculator; our ear simply recognizes the basic sound-forms that it evolved alongside.
 It does not measure out;it recollects.

 Just by slightly shifting each of these pitches, the organist has eliminated that unsettling feeling of 6 pitches fighting against each other.
 But why?
 Why do these 6 tones feel unified whereas the previous 6 tones do not?
 It is because, although the organist is technically still playing 6 tones, all of these tones conform to a single Harmonic Series!

 The most widely accepted psychoacoustical explanation for Consonance is Helmholtz's theory that Consonance is the direct result of overlapping harmonics.
-But this is only half-true.
+But this is only a half-explanation.
 It doesn't get to the core of what's really happening.
 What Helmholtz misses is the fact that whenever 2 separate harmonic series overlap with each other, they necessarily create a larger kind of meta series through their union:

 Tonality, then, is not something peculiar to Western Harmony, but a principle which is common to all styles of Harmony.
 Wherever one finds a Tradition of Harmony, whether it is Islamo-Indian Raga, American Jazz, or any of the thousands of locally-bound folk musics lying scattered across the globe, one will always find some elaboration upon the Tone.
 All sound-structure is Tonal, and the properties inherent to this structure are something which every composer must deal with, just as every architect must deal with the laws of gravity.
 This is a fact not consciously realized but instinctually felt by every composer, every tuner, and every performing musician.
 Everyone who has ever contributed to the progression of their own musical culture has, without realizing it, felt the pull of the Tone upon his ear.
 The sense for Tone-like sound, hammered into his psyche by millions of years of evolution, unconsiously influences every musical decision he makes, driving him to create scales, chords, progression, melodies, and songs which ground themselves in the firm structure of the Tone.
 For the moment he strays too greatly from this structure, he invokes Noise, and, with it, the grey and banal feeling of acoustical homogeneity.